cosmos/sdk-tutorials/hands-on-exercise/3-cosmjs-adv/4-cosmjs-gui.md

 You have now added game creation to your GUI.

-If you do not yet know your Keplr address on the Checkers network, you will have to test in two passes.
+If you do not yet know your Keplr address on the checkers network, you will have to test in two passes.
 To test properly, you need to:

 1. Run the initialization code by pretending to create a game.
 This makes Keplr prompt you to accept adding the `checkers` network and accessing your account.
 Accept both, but optionally reject the prompt to accept a transaction if your balance is zero.